All blog posts

 For this weeks blog we invited one of our partners, eComexperts.io to contribute on a very timely subject...

 As a Shopify merchant, there are two words you’ll often hear that can make or break your entire store, “site speed.”
-Ecommerce stores need to be fast; this is because customers wait only a few minutes to decide whether or not they’ll be making a purchase on your store
+Ecommerce stores need to be fast; this is because customers wait only a few minutes to decide whether or not they’ll be making a purchase on your store.
+Core Web Vitals are crucial performance metrics that directly impact user experience and are important for measuring a Shopify store's speed.

 Just like with every eCommerce store, site speed is essential for Shopify stores.
 Imagine spending a lot of money directing ad traffic to your store, but when customers try to browse your store, it takes forever to load, and they eventually get tired and leave.